THE FIRST MANAGER OF CHESTER’S ABC REGAL

 RONALD BARRIE ~ The highly sought after position of General Manager at Chester’s largest cinema was awarded to Ronald Barrie.
 Well respected and talented, he had previously managed the large ABC Hippodrome cinema in Blackpool and was therefore the ideal candidate to take control of this splendid cinema/theatre.

 Douglas Stewart Baker was a typical cinema manager of the era when the business was in fierce competition from television, bingo, and bowling.
 D.S.
 Baker joined the company in 1946 as an assistant manager at the Ritz Stockport.
 He came to manage the ABC Regal during 1955.
 Previously he had been the General Manager at the ABC Litchfield.
-The ABC was Chester’s largest “super cinema”, the other two supers being the similar sized, and grand Gaumont Palace in Brook Street, which boasted a full working stage, and the more modest Odeon in Northgate Street.

 Left on this picture is Douglas Baker & Hugh Jones, the chief projectionist with members of Chester Fire Brigade 1956